 Living Well Alaska workshops can bolster your confidence and ability to engage in health-promoting behaviors so that you are better able to deal with the impact of your condition and maximize the quality of your life.
 This includes all aspects of your health ~physical, emotional, social, and medical expertise.
 These workshops are designed to:

-- give you the necessary knowledge, skills, and confidence to manage life with a chronic illness
+- give you the necessary knowledge and skills to manage life with a chronic illness

 - teach you how to collaborate with your healthcare providers and navigate the healthcare system

-- develop your skills and increase confidence for self-management
+- develop and practice skills and increase confidence for self-management

 - reduce chronic disease related pain, fatigue, disability, anxiety, and depression